 High school marching band shows reflect our priorities and our insanities.
 How can they help make us better?

-Ours is a marching band family – three of our five children have been in marching bands at the high school and/our college level.
-Of the other two, one was in orchestra and one will be in marching band when she gets to high school.
+Ours is a marching band family – four of our five children have been in marching bands at the high school and/or college level.
+The other one was in the orchestra.
 Our kids have been at Hayfield and Thomas Jefferson (TJ) High Schools in northern Virginia, Collierville High School in Tennessee, Shady Spring High School in West Virginia, and the University of Tennessee in Knoxville.
 We have enjoyed parades, pep bands, and shows at football halftimes and band competitions.
 Dance teams, color guards, drum majors, and lines of marching and playing students entertain us every week in every autumn.

 Many religions tell of God becoming man, because humans sense that we could not know God otherwise.
 But Jesus is different…divinely different.

 In 1819 using a razor and glue, the former American President Thomas Jefferson, one of the most brilliant men of his age, cut and pasted passages of the New Testament to create The Life and Morals of Jesus of Nazareth, popularly known as the Jefferson Bible.
 Jefferson’s Bible removed all of the miracles of Jesus, most mentions of the supernatural, the Resurrection, and all mentions of His divinity.
 In a letter to William Short (1820), Jefferson wrote that “Jesus did not mean to impose himself on mankind as the son of God.”
 Thomas Jefferson clearly regarded the man Jesus as a great moral teacher, but rejected the concept of Jesus as God.